Gwyneth Herbert

 Gwyneth Herbert (born 26 August 1981) is a British singer-songwriter, composer, multi-instrumentalist and record producer.
 Initially known for her interpretation of jazz and swing standards, she is now established as a writer of original compositions, including musical theatre.
 She has been described as "an exquisite wordsmith" with "a voice that can effortlessly render any emotion with commanding ease" and her songs as being "impressively crafted and engrossing vignette[s] of life's more difficult moments".

 Three of her seven albums have received four-starred reviews in the British national press.
 Another album, Between Me and the Wardrobe, received a five-starred review in The Observer.
-Her seventh album, Letters I Haven't Written, was released in October 2018.
+She wrote and performed a new song cycle, The Sea Cabinet, for which she was commissioned by Snape Maltings as artist-in-residence and which she subsequently recorded as an album.
+Theatre Elision gave the song cycle its United States premiere at The Southern Theater in Minneapolis, Minnesota.

 Early life and education

 Born in Wimbledon, London, to Mary and Brian Herbert, she was brought up in Surrey and Hampshire in the south of England.
 She began playing the piano at the age of three and was writing basic songs at the age of five.
 She also learned the French horn, achieving Grade 8 by the age of 15.
 Throughout her teenage years she played music with local orchestras and bands such as the Surrey County Youth Orchestra and also briefly formed a short-lived punk band.
 At 14 she recorded a demo tape of her own songs at Trinity Studios, Woking; however, despite music industry interest, she chose to continue with her studies.

 Herbert went to Glebelands School in Cranleigh, Surrey and, for her sixth form studies, to Alton College in Hampshire, where her musical tastes moved more towards jazz.
 While she was studying at St Chad's College, University of Durham, she met up with fellow student Will Rutter and together they began to write and perform in the cafés and bars of North East England as a jazz duo called Black Coffee.